jameslihua/PDMISeg/README.md

 # Prompt-CLIP-3V3D
-The code for 'Prompt CLIP-3V3D: Multiple Prompt-Driven 3D Medical Image Segmentation Model'
+The code for 'Prompt CLIP-3V3D: Prompt-Driven 3D Medical Image Segmentation Model'

 The test results on the ADNI1 dataset can be obtained using the test_adni.py file.